Lunuy/infstack/README.md

 #### infstack.generator(rawGeneratorFunction, ...args)
 This function executes rawGeneratorFunction with args and return result value.
 #### RawGeneratorFunction, function*(get, ...args) => {}
-RawGeneratorFunction is a GeneratorFunction that like :
+RawGeneratorFunction is a GeneratorFunction like this :
 ```js
 // This function return sum from 1 to n.
 function* raw_sum(get, n) {